maddawg9838/BasicCalculator/README.md

 # BasicCalculator

-This is a calculator, which will be continuously edited to have more functions.
+This is a simple calculator which can perform
+1. Addition
+2. Subtraction
+3. Multiplication
+4. Division

+with any amount of integers